johnlim/auth0-element/README.md

 # \<auth0-element\>

-An element that makes it easy to declaratively use auth0
+> An element that makes it easy to declaratively use auth0

+### Demo
+See latest auth0-element demo (from master) at https://johnlim.github.io/auth0-element/components/auth0-element/demo/

 ## Install the Polymer-CLI